Benedict’s resignation sparked calls for retirement protocol - NewsBreak

 The Jesuit pope, for the record, said that if he were to retire, he would be known as the “bishop emeritus of Rome,” not “pope emeritus” and would live somewhere in Rome, not the Vatican or his native Argentina.

-But Francis couldn’t craft any protocols governing a future retired pope while Benedict was still alive, creating a situation of uncertainty and unease about the status quo that particularly riled Benedict’s firmest supporters.
-Now that Benedict has died, the Vatican might be in a better position to draft such regulations.
+But Francis couldn’t craft any protocols governing a future retired pope while Benedict was still alive, creating a situation of long-term uncertainty and unease about the status quo that particularly riled Benedict’s firmest supporters.

 “I hope we don’t have any or many retired popes, but if it was to continue, church law needs to develop a set of protocols,” said Australian Cardinal George Pell, an ardent Benedict supporter who nevertheless opposed his decision to resign.